tldr-pages/tldr/pages/common/aws-codecommit.md

 # aws codecommit

-> AWS CodeCommit is a secure, highly scalable, managed source control service that hosts private Git repositories.
+> AWS CodeCommit is a managed source control service that hosts private Git repositories.
 > More information: <https://aws.amazon.com/codecommit/>.

 - View a list of all subcommands: